 A cache should always be considered for a long distance bug out

 Caching supplies is a survival technique with ancient roots.
 Even the early pioneers used this method when forced to travel over long distances.
 Since every bug out plan needs to be tested, you might as well look for ideal caching spots when doing your test drill.
-You can cache guns, ammo, medical supplies and even fuel if you find the right spot.
+You can cache guns, ammo, medical supplies and even fuel if you find the right place.
 When planning to cache supplies for your bug out route or for any emergency situation, you have to consider the following aspects: preparation, security and accessibility.
 If something happens and you are completely cut off form retrieving your vehicle supplies, you know at least that out there, a cache is waiting for you.

 Recommended article: Caching supplies a life-saving aid for every crisis